1. Why is authentication now required?

 The MU Libraries essential mission is to serve the faculty, students and staff of the university in their teaching, learning and research obligations.
 We welcome guest users, but cannot extend to them all of the resources provided to us by the university from the tuition and state funds it receives to meet the curricular and research needs of the university community.

-You may register for an account at the Reference Desk, First Floor South, in Ellis Library.
-View our hours (scroll down to “Reference Desk”).
+You may register for an account at the Check Out and Information Desk, First Floor North, in Ellis Library.